jvondermarck/ai-object-detection/README.md

 5. Copy `.env.example` to `.env` and setup your environment variables
 6. Run the project via `python main.py`

+> You can find the API Token of Picsellia in Personal Settings > Tokens

 ### Usage of pre-commit

 1. Install pre-commit via `pip install pre-commit` (if not already installed via the requirements.txt)